Waterproofing Solutions | Recent Projects

 In the end, the industrial flooring client was ecstatic about the outcome of the Sani-Tred system.
 Premier was complimented on the benefits of slip-resistance, clean look, and the actual waterproof ability of the surface (it rained on the following day).

 Tim Beer of Courtim Coatings in Goshen, Indiana was recently approached by a local public swimming pool whose surge pit was leaking and in desperate need of repair.
 A surge or balance pit is used to pump water displaced by swimmers back into a swimming pool to maintain a constant level.
-For the swimming pool surge tank repair, Tim first cleaned the entire pit, and then applied PermaFlex to prime the concrete.
+For the swimming pool surge tank repair, Tim first cleaned the entire pit and then applied PermaFlex to prime the concrete.
 He then used our Liquid Rubber Base (LRB) to seal all cracks and orifices.
 Finally, he used PermaFlex to top coat the pool.
 With our concrete repair products and minimal downtime, the pool was ready for continued use with no leaks.

 We recently ran across a huge DIY Wood Fish Tank project using Sani-Tred.
 Rob Strngl from http://www.monsterfishkeepers.com built this huge 1700 gallon tank that’s dimensions are an amazing 10’x5’x4.5′.

 I did some online research into other people’s large DIY builds for waterproofing plywood aquariums, but never found anything that I would want to do.
 The closest thing I found was poured concrete builds.
 But I figured there were ways to save on materials.
 There are lots of different purchasable units available out there too that would come close to the cost of building it, but it would be impossible to get it into the basement or would very much limit the size.
 We can’t have that.

 My plan was to use a corner of the basement, taking advantage of the 8″ thick poured concrete walls and the floor of the house.
 Building a free-standing unit seemed like a waste of resources, as something that large would never get moved regardless.
 So I decided that I might as well use as much existing structure as possible, and I found my basement corner perfect for this.